 How the State Acquires Leased Space

 Real Estate Services acquires lease space from the private sector for all state agencies, boards, and commissions.
 Currently RES has approximately 1,300 leases located throughout the state covering approximately 10 million square feet of space.
 These leases are primarily for office space, however they also cover other kinds of space, such as warehouse, storage, classroom and retail.

 Real Estate Services advertises in local newspapers and posts the entire solicitation requirements on its Internet site - Current Solicitations for Leased Space.
 Interested parties are required to submit a written proposal as specified in the solicitation.
 Proposals are evaluated by a project team consisting of RES representative and client agency staff.
 A RES Leasing Agent then enters into negotiations to lease space from the highest ranked proposer.

 Space requirements of 5,000 square feet and smaller

-Real Estate Services posts the space requirement on its Internet site - Current Solicitations for Leased Space, and RES leasing agents conduct a market search.
+Real Estate Services posts the space requirement on its Internet site - Market Searches, and RES leasing agents conduct a market search.
 Interested property owners and brokers are encouraged to contact the assigned RES leasing agent.
 Once a suitable space has been located, a RES Leasing Agent will enter into negotiations with the owner or owner's authorized representative.

 State Lease Agreement